fix8mt/conjure_enum/README.md

 template<T e>
 static consteval const char *epeek();
 ```
 These functions return the templated `std::source_location` `const char*` strings for the enum type or enum values.
-When reporting an issue
-please include the output of these methods.
+The actual output is implementation dependent.
+When reporting an issue please include the output of these methods.
+The following is the output with GCC 13.
 ```c++
 std::cout << conjure_enum<component>::tpeek() << '\n';
 std::cout << conjure_enum<component>::epeek<component::scheme>() << '\n';